iyzana/vsync/README.md

 - playback speed synchronization
 - not sure what happens for people without an [ad blocker](https://github.com/gorhill/uBlock/)
 - playlist support
-- kick clients that do not respond to `ready?` events
 - handle unplayable videos

 ## running using docker